1. Environmental Stress-cold

 In colder climates, the way one develops is

-the way one lives in warmer climate.
+the way one lives in a warmer climate.

 To order to create more heat, for example, the body